JustMarvell/RougueChest/README.md

 - Turn-based nature (both chess and combat) avoids real-time netcode complexity — no physics sync needed.
 - Keep chess and combat state fully serializable/deterministic from the start to make this addition incremental rather than a rewrite.
 - Team selection (manual pick) must also be a networked, server-validated action.

+> The AV-queue design in `TurnOrderService` was chosen specifically to keep this door open (deterministic, replayable, no wall-clock dependency).

 ---